-PKI is a proven technology and is a most widely used technique for providing digital verification of electronic data, like documents or transactions.
+PKI is a proven technology and is the most widely used technique for providing digital verification of electronic data, like documents or transactions.

 This technique uses an asymmetric key pair comprised of one Secret key and one Public key.
-Secret key which is used for signing is always kept safe and could be known only to an entity who is signing the document or data.
-Public key which is used for verification can be (and usually is) published online.
-In general, to check if Digital signature is properly signed by someone, all that is needed is a Public key.
+The secret key which is used for signing is always kept safe and could be known only to an entity who is signing the document or data.
+The public key which is used for verification can be (and usually is) published online.
+In general, to check if the Digital signature is properly signed by someone, all that is needed is a Public key.

 The digital signature provides three basic facts:

 Authentication – Proof of origin, who actually signed the document.
 Digital signatures are linking the user’s signature to an actual entity or person, which can be surely identified.

 Integrity – It is always prime interest to keep the data safe and unchanged in transit.
-Sender and receiver of a message have a crucial need for confidence that the data has not been altered during transmission.
-Since Digital Signature is comprised of the hash calculated from the data (document or file) signed by the user’s Secret key, if any bit of the signed document is changed the Digital Signature becomes invalid.
+The sender and receiver of a message have a crucial need for confidence that the data has not been altered during transmission.
+Since Digital Signature is comprised of the hash calculated from the data (document or file) signed by the user’s Secret key if any bit of the signed document is changed the Digital Signature becomes invalid.
 This makes Digital Signature a 100% reliable proof of integrity.

 Non-repudiation – A confident proof that someone signed a particular data or document which cannot be denied.
-Furthermore, entity who has signed it, cannot deny that action at a later time.
-Simple possession of secret key at safe uncompromised place is enough proof of signing origin.
+Furthermore, the entity who has signed it, cannot deny that action at a later time.
+Simple possession of secret keys at a safe uncompromised place is enough proof of signing origin.

 What is different with uFR Series?